 What’s the difference?

 A bagless vacuum cleaner relies on a re-usable dust cup to contain the dirt and debris that’s picked up.
-A bagged vacuum cleaner collects the debris in a disposable bag that must be changed periodically.
+Bagged Canister vacuum cleaner bags collect debris in a disposable bag that must be changed periodically.

 Which style is better?